HOW CARBON CREDITS AND OFFSETS HELP THE ENVIRONMENT

-In the years that followed various national and international cap-and-trade systems were put in place, giving countries and businesses a limit (a cap, you could say) of how much greenhouse gas they're allowed to emit.
+In the years that followed various national and international cap-and-trade systems were put in place, giving countries and businesses a limit (ie. a cap) of how much greenhouse gas they're allowed to emit.

 If a country or business produces fewer emissions than their cap they are afforded a credit (one credit being equal to one tonne of CO2-equivalent emissions saved) which can be sold to other organizations looking to produce emission above their given limit.

 The trading of carbon credits has basically made them a form of climate currency.
 Just like global currencies, they are subject to supply and demand, and can be bought and sold through a cap-and-trade market.

 What is the Difference between carbon credits and carbon offsets?

 One of the biggest differences between a credit and an offset is that the former is mandatory and the latter voluntary.

 Carbon offsets are also measured by tonne of CO2-equivalent, but instead of representing when a company emits less carbon than their limit, they are created when a business decides to invest in something that reduces greenhouse gas emissions outside of their everyday operations.
 These investments are known as carbon projects.